Kasbah of Moulay Ismail: Mausoleum of Moulay Ismail

 The main central courtyard of the funerary complex is sparsely decorated except for a central fountain and zellij pavement.
 The western and eastern sides of the courtyard are occupied by porticoes of three horseshoe arches.
 The eastern wall of the courtyard, in front of the mausoleum, also features a small mihrab (niche indicating the direction of prayer).
 Behind this are the mausoleum chamber and adjoining rooms.
 The northernmost of these rooms, which can be accessed directly from the northeastern corner of the courtyard, consists of an indoor patio or courtyard covered by a high cupola ceiling.
 The layout of this patio is similar to the Chamber of the Twelve Columns in the Saadian Tombs, consisting of a square delineated by twelve marble columns arranged in groups of three at each corner, around which runs a gallery space.
 Another mihrab is set into the eastern wall, while a small side-chamber is set into the western wall.
 The upper walls and the areas around the mihrab and doorways are decorated with carved and painted stucco featuring arabesque and epigraphic motifs typical of Moroccan architecture.
 At the center of the patio is an ornate fountain, and while the cupola ceiling above primarily features painted and carved wood.
 The marble columns feature Moroccan-Andalusian capitals carved with leaf, palm, and palmette motifs.
-These marble columns, as well as the ornately-carved marble panels in the archway leading to the mausoleum antechamber, are believed to be spolia taken by Moulay Isma'il from the former Saadian palaces of in the Kasbah of Marrakesh (such as the Badi Palace).
+These marble columns, as well as the ornately carved marble panels in the archway leading to the mausoleum antechamber, are believed to be spolia taken by Moulay Isma'il from the former Saadian palaces of in the Kasbah of Marrakesh (such as the Badi Palace).

 On the south side of the patio chamber is a large archway with ornate wooden doors which leads to a rectangular antechamber which precedes the actual mausoleum chamber.
-The mausoleum is a square chamber which holds the tombstones (mqabriyas) of Moulay Isma'il (died 1727), his son and successor Ahmad ad-Dhahabi (died 1729), and the later sultan Moulay Abd ar-Rahman ibn Hisham (died 1859).
+The mausoleum is a square chamber which holds the tombstones (mqabriyas) of Moulay Isma'il (died 1727), his son and successor Ahmad ad-Dhahabi (died 1729), and the later sultan Moulay Abd ar-Rahman (died 1859).
 On the south side of the mausoleum is another large reading room divided by a triple-arched arcade and containing book cabinets.
 Each of these chambers is covered with carved stucco decoration and also holds several bronze chandeliers.
 The royal tombstones are made of marble and are richly carved with Arabic calligraphic inscriptions and arabesque motifs in a style similar to the marble tombstones of the Saadian Tombs.
 The tomb chamber also holds two grandfather clocks which were gifts from King Louis XIV of France.
 The mausoleum is still visited today by Moroccans seeking baraka from Moulay Isma'il's tomb, in addition to being a significant tourist attraction in the city.